TheTeamFormallyKnownAsRunTimeTerror/CovidPredictiveModel/README.md

-The Covid prediction model will live here.
+The Covid-19 prediction model will live here.